OneBlockPlus/polkadot-hackathon-2024/bangkok/39-GenomTex/README.md

 **Security** is our priority.
 All DNA data that are stored on IPFS are encrypted (AES-GCM) to ensure that no sensitive data will be compromised.

+## Things planned to be done during the hackathon

+- [X] Reading various DNA properties from DNA files.
+- [X] Creation of DNA diff files.
+- [X] Database: structured for users and their samples.
+- [X] Server cache storage of the diff files.
+- [X] Encryption of DNA diff files (for decentralized storage).
+- [X] Decentralized storage of the diff files (via Crust).
+- [X] Synchronization between server cache and decentralized storage (IPFS).
+- [X] Frontend demo page.

+## Future development

+- PCA to generate DNA fingerprints
+- better metrics for DNA distances, e.g. to cover complementary strings
+- rewrite string operations to C
+- look for cancerous mutations

 ## Storage

 The differences in DNA among humans are minimal.
 To efficiently store these variations for each individual,